Android Non Root

 Author Information

-The author of this tutorial is Willie169 (Willie Shen).
+The author of this tutorial is Willie169, Willie Shen, or 沈威宇.

 If for whatever reason you want to send me money, here are where you may do so: